cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 What are the conditions that patients present with?
 + What are the discharge diagnoses for the patients?
++ What is their severity of illness?
 + What procedures are they having while admitted?
-+ How sick are the patients?

 Which factors correlate strongest to mortality?